 Direct-to-PCR CUT&Tag is a parsimonious workflow that offers many advantages over the chromatin purification option.
 In the direct approach, tagmented DNA is directly PCR amplified in situ to generate next-generation sequencing (NGS) libraries.
 The entire workflow from isolated nuclei to sequence-ready libraries can be performed in a single tube, enabling increased experimental throughput and supporting automation.
-Circumventing chromatin purification steps minimizes sample loss and increases sensitivity for low cell inputs.
+By circumventing chromatin purification steps, sample loss is minimized, which increases sensitivity for low cell inputs.